Oedipus (Euripides)

 Oedipus (/ˈɛdᵻpəs/ or /ˈiːdᵻpəs/; Οἰδίπους, Oidípous) is a play by the 5th-century BCE Athenian dramatist Euripides.
 The play is now lost except for some fragments.
 What survives of the play covers similar ground as Sophocles' acclaimed Oedipus Rex, but scholars and historians have found there are significant differences.
 In Oedipus Rex, the title character blinds himself upon learning his true parentage, accidentally killing his father and marrying his mother Jocasta.
 In Euripides' play, however, it appears Oedipus is blinded by a servant of his father Laius, Oedipus' predecessor as king of Thebes.
 Furthermore, Euripides' play implies Oedipus was blinded before it was known that Laius was his father.
 Also, while in Sophocles' play Jocasta kills herself, remaining fragments of Euripides' play depict Jocasta as having survived and accompanied Oedipus into exile.

 Fragments

 A number of fragments of Oedipus and of ancient writings about Oedipus are extant.
 In one fragment, John Malalas writes that Euripides wrote a drama about Oedipus, Jocasta and the Sphinx.
 Another fragment (539a) gives the beginning of a hypothesis of the play, which states that Laius fathered a child despite the fact that the god Apollo forbade him from doing so.
-Three fragments (540, 540a, 540b) describe the Sphinx preparing to pose her riddle, presumably to Oedipus in the confrontation in which Oedipus defeats her by answering the riddle correctly.
+A papyrus fragment recently reconstituted from five smaller ones (540, 540a-d) describes the Sphinx preparing to pose her riddle, presumably to Oedipus in the confrontation in which Oedipus defeats her by answering the riddle correctly.